 - Co-insurance: The percentage of health care costs that the insured must pay, even after they meet the deductible.
 For example, after meeting the deductible, the insured may be responsible for 20 percent of costs and the insurance company covers the other 80 percent.

 - Provider: The physician, health care professional or facility that provides medical services to the insured.
 A primary care physician is the doctor that oversees the patient’s overall care and manages a wide range of services.

-- Network: The providers and facilities contracted to provide health care services for patients who have coverage with a health insurance company.
+- Network: The providers and facilities contracted to provide health care services for patients who have coverage with certain insurance plans.

-- Preauthorization: Prior approval from a health insurance company that a patient must receive before receiving certain health care services, medications or equipment.
+- Preauthorization: Prior approval from a health insurance company required before a patient can access certain health care services, medications or equipment.

 - Exclusive provider organization plans (EPO)